WE'D LIKE TO THANK

 Brother Martin Kleespies, Lic.
 Theol Pastor, for his enthusiasm in helping us construct Catholic school and home sets and demeanor authentically.

-Father William Russel of the Church of Saint Anne Seminary for his enthusiasm and patient answers.
+Father William Russell of the Church of Saint Anne Seminary for his patient teaching, consultation, and friendship.

 The Heichal Tarbut of Gush Etzion for its enthusiastic adoption of Divine Right and The Blessing of a Broken Heart for its cultural program.